Pokkiri Raja (2010 film)

 Pokkiri Raja is a 2010 Indian Malayalam-language action comedy film written by Udaykrishna–Sibi K. Thomas and directed by Vysakh.
-The film stars Mammootty and Prithviraj Sukumaran in the lead role alongside an ensemble cast of Shriya Saran, Siddique, Nedumudi Venu, Vijayaraghavan, Salim Kumar, Suraj Venjaramoodu and Riyaz Khan.
+The film stars Mammootty (in the titular role) and Prithviraj Sukumaran, alongside a supporting cast of Shriya Saran, Siddique, Nedumudi Venu, Vijayaraghavan, Suraj Venjaramoodu, Salim Kumar and Riyaz Khan.
 The film marks the debut of Shriya Saran in Malayalam cinema and Vysakh's directorial debut.

-Pokkiri Raja was released worldwide on 7 May 2010 to positive reviews from critics and became the highest grossing Malayalam film of 2010 and was remade in Hindi as Boss and partially in Telugu as Bhai.
+Pokkiri Raja was released worldwide on 7 May 2010 to positive reviews from critics and became the highest grossing Malayalam film of 2010.
+It was remade in Hindi as Boss.
 The film was dubbed and released in Tamil as Raja Pokkiri Raja.
 A sequel titled Madhura Raja was released on 12 April 2019.

 Plot

-Kunnath Madhavan Nair (Nedumudi Venu), a teacher living happily with his two sons, Raja and Surya Narayanan, accidentally kills a boy named Gopi, who belongs to a rival family.
+Kunnath Madhavan Nair, a teacher living happily with his two sons, Raja and Surya Narayanan, accidentally kills a boy named Gopi, who belongs to a rival family.
 Raja takes the blame to save Madhavan.
-Despite Raja getting released from prison, Madhavan refuses to accept him not knowing about his innocence.
-Raja leaves for Madurai and saves the son of the village landlord Maniannan.
-Due to this, Raja turns into his right-hand and was named as Madurai Raja.
+Despite Raja getting released from prison, Madhavan refuses to accept him not knowing about his innocence and after he fights back Gopi's relatives as they try to kill him.
+Raja leaves for Madurai and saves Chinnan, the son of the village landlord Mani.
+Due to this, Raja turns into his right-hand and becomes Madurai Raja.

 Years later, Raja becomes a powerful gangster called Pokkiri Raja, while Surya is an educated person and is also well known for getting involved in fights.
-To change his character, Surya is sent to Ernakulam to his brother-in-law SI Sugunan.
-At Ernakulam, Surya falls in love with Aswathy, the daughter of city commissioner Rajendra Babu.
-Sugunan takes advantage of Surya's character and sends him in his uniform to take care of severe police cases.
+To change his character, Surya is sent to Ernakulam to his brother-in-law SI Sugunan, a policeman who gets scared easily.
+At Ernakulam, Surya falls in love with Aswathy, the daughter of the city police commissioner Rajendra Babu.
+Sugunan takes advantage of Surya's character and sends him in his uniform to take care of dangerous police cases.

 Meanwhile, Surya follows Aswathy, but is unaware that Home Minister Kumaran's son Mahendran is also in love with Aswathy.
 Aswathy hates Surya as she assumes that he is a cop, but she tells him that Rajendra Babu is her step-father and was the person behind her mother's death.
 Rajendra Babu have left her alive because Mahendran was in love with her.
-Rajendra Babu and Mahendran learns of Surya and Aswathy's relationship, where they arrests Surya on false charges of smuggling narcotics.
+Rajendra Babu and Mahendran learns of Surya's and Aswathy's relationship, where they arrests Surya on false charges.

 Rajendra Babu and Mahendran also plan to kill Surya and gives the contract to Raja.
-At this point, Madhavan leaves for Madurai in search of Raja and asks for his help to rescue Surya.
+At this point, Madhavan goes to Madurai in search of Raja and asks for his help to rescue Surya.
 Realizing that Surya is his brother, Raja rescues Surya and warns Rajendra Babu.
 Raja and Surya crosses many hurdles and manages to defeat Rajendra Babu and Mahendran, but they spare them.
-The story ends with Surya reuniting with Aswathy, and the two getting married.
+The story ends with Surya reuniting with Aswathy and the two getting married with the help of Raja.